qlem/drop-api/README.md

 $ docker-compose up -d
 ```

-_note: the above steps doesn't impact the database and its data_
+_note: the above steps does not impact the database and its data_